Increasing Diversity in Economics - Discover Economics CampaignMonday 14 Oct 2019

 Supporting #DiscoverEconomics campaign to increase diversity in economics

 We are pleased to announce that we are joining forces with the Royal Economic Society (RES) to support the launch of their new campaign #DiscoverEconomics to increase diversity in economics.

 The #DiscoverEconomics initiative aims to promote economics to a wider audience and particularly to those groups who are currently under-represented on Economics undegraduate courses and in the profession: women, minority students and students from state schools.
 The Royal Economic Society reports that one in six boys and one in 17 girls study Economics at A level; one in five students at private schools takes A level economics compared with one in 12 in the state sector.
 We hope that the new campaign will change the situation and have a positive effect on altering the perception of the subject and the profession to attract more students from under-represented groups.

-Dr Arun Advani, Assistant Professor in the Department of Economics at Warwick and Co-chair of the RES led initiative #DiscoverEconomics will be attending the campaign launch event which takes place on Tuesday 15 October, 10am to 12pm at the Resolution Foundation in London.
+Dr Arun Advani, Associate Professor in the Department of Economics at Warwick and Co-chair of the RES led initiative #DiscoverEconomics will be attending the campaign launch event which takes place on Tuesday 15 October, 10am to 12pm at the Resolution Foundation in London.
 The event will be attended by representatives from a variety of organisations including the Bank of England, the Government Economic Service, the Society of Professional Economists, the Institute for Fiscal Studies, the National Institute of Economic and Social Research and the Centre for Economic Policy Research.

 Dr Arun Advani has summarised the importance of the campaign: